L21s/prometheus-filesystem-exporter/README.md

 # Prometheus Filesystem Exporter
-A very simple exporter that reads files from a given directory and exports their contents as gauges.
+A very simple exporter that reads files from a given directory and exports their contents as untyped metrics.

 ## Usage